Eyadeltaher/Cybersecurity-notes/README.md

 ---

+## Updates
-**Updates:** Notes are refreshed periodically — new material, corrections, and examples will be added over time.
+Notes are refreshed periodically — new material, corrections, and examples will be added over time.

 ---